 This contribution document proposes two aspects on CCLM neighboring sample derivation.
 The first one is a simplification to harmonize neighboring sample derivation and four sample selection, and the other one is for coding efficiency improvement by increasing sample points to compensate CCLM coding drops between VTM5 and VTM6.
 It shows reasonable coding performance for both cases.
 We recommend considering that the modification is included into next version of test model.

+Text changes

+The text changes for the proposed method 1 and 2 are light blue and light green highlighted, respectively, below.